 Do you manage to eat your five-a-day portions of fruit and vegetables?
-At Eats of Eden we always recommend eating a variety of fresh vegetables and fruit daily, preferably more, and preferably organic.
+At Eats of Eden we always recommend eating lots of fresh vegetables and fruit daily, preferably organic.
 However it may ease your mind to know that just two tablespoons (30 ml) of CherryActive concentrate provides more than four times the antioxidants contained in a typical five eighty grams servings of fruit and veg!

 Are you sick, tired, hungry or just thirsty?